idrugLab/FG-BERT/README.md

 List of functional groups used for pre-training of the FG-BERT model.
 ![image](https://github.com/idrugLab/FG-BERT/blob/main/fg_list.png)

-# example of use FG-BERT
+# Example of use FG-BERT
 --Pre-training example：Create a folder named: ‘medium3_weights’ in the current folder of the code to hold the pre-trained weights for each epoch.